scurtis142/thesis-report/methodology.md

    packet and byte counts for the 10 biggest flows.

    The visual tool is written in python and simply opens the exported csv file, sorts the entries by the number of bytes and then displays a table to the top 10 biggest flows.
+Doing this in a loop every 1 seconds gives a live updating table.

    Source IP         Destination IP    Source Port   Destination Port   Protocol   Packets     Bytes